 Transfers are used to move revenues from the fund where collection occurs to the fund where funds have been reallocated for use.
-In the case of the District, transfers from the general fund to the recreation fund were made to accumulate funds for future capital projects.
+In the case of the District, the transfer from the general fund to the recreation fund was authorized by the Board of Director when the budget was adopted.